stratosphereips/fides/README.md

 provide the correct values of the threat intelligence data under the assumption that the other part of the network, the remaining 25%, are peers that are part of trusted organizations.

-The direct contributions are the computational model of the trust model Fides, the reference implementation of the model in Python, the simulation framework for modeling peers' behavior in the network including the implementation of the framework and the implementation of the Fides module for reference intrusion prevention system.

 ## Repository

 * [files](fides) is the implementation of the trust model
 * [simulations](simulations) are simulations used to evaluate the model
 * [slips](slips) is the Slips module that uses Fides
 * [tests](tests) are the unit tests that verify that Fides works
+* [trust model design](https://github.com/stratosphereips/fides/blob/master/doc/design.md) is the documentation of the design of fides trust model

 ## How to